 Before using this route to buy a new or used car, or getting a Costco membership in the first place, read below to understand how the program works.
 This will provide a rundown on whether it's the best route to go for a good deal on a vehicle.

-The Costco Auto Program connects Costco members to participating dealerships that offer reduced prices on new vehicles.
-To use it, members call a Costco service center or plug their preferred vehicle into the CostcoAuto.com directory — including details such as the make, model and model year — and select the car.
-Costco then finds a local dealer that offers the car at a reduced price and sends you their contact information.
+The Costco Auto Program connects Costco members to participating dealerships that offer reduced car prices.
+Just call a Costco service center, or plug your preferred vehicle into the CostcoAuto.com directory — including details such as the make, model, and model year — and select the car.
+Costco then finds a local dealer that offers the vehicle at a reduced price and sends you their contact information.
 You can head there to buy your used or new vehicle.
 Although a Costco call center can help you arrange a purchase directly, the online directory lets you compare reviews and figure out monthly payments as well, so it may provide a more complete buying experience overall.

 For used cars, vehicles are eligible for Costco's auto program if the selling dealer has performed thorough inspections and repairs that comply with the brand's certified pre-owned standard.
 Those interested in used vehicles can also use the program to search for a specific car.
 To sweeten the deal, the reduced Costco pricing includes factory add-ons, and Costco members are eligible for manufacturer rebates as well.
-Costco lists all the special financing offers available at dealerships, helping you pick the best individual transaction for you.
-Finally, you can personalize the vehicle's trim and color as you like.
+In addition, Costco lists all the special financing offers available at dealerships, helping you pick the best individual transaction for you.

 The Drawbacks of the Costco Car Buying Program